gsoft-inc/wl-squide/docs/reference/msw/useIsMswReady.md

 ### Returns

-A boolean indicating if MSW is ready.
+A `boolean` value indicating whether or not MSW is ready.

 ## Usage